bcgov/GDX-Analytics-Drupal-Snowplow/README.md

   The GDX Analytics Drupal Snowplow module installs and runs Snowplow Javascript web trackers, and provides an interface to configure them.

+## Project Status

+  This project is currently under development.

 ## Installation